jangroth/aws-certification-notes/solutions-architect-professional.md

 ### [↖](#5_8)[↑](#5_8_3_2)[↓](#5_9) Logging, Monitoring, Tracing
 * CloudWatch Logs
   * Enable CloudWatch logging at the Stage level (with Log Level – ERROR, INFO)
-  * Can log full requests / responses data
+  * Can log full requests/responses data
   * Can send API Gateway Access Logs (customizable)
   * Can send logs directly into Kinesis Data Firehose (as an alternative to CW logs)
 * CloudWatch Metrics